aktersnurra/gustafrydholm.xyz/content/cv.md

 | neomutt    | Proficient   |

-I have plans on learning [Nomad](https://www.nomadproject.io), as this seems to be a better copy of k8s.
+I have plans on learning [Nomad](https://www.nomadproject.io), as this seems to be a better alternative of k8s.
 I am also moving to [podman](https://podman.io/) next time I work with containers in my spare time.
 I am also keen working more with service meshes, to improve my knowledge of their capabilities.